-In Section 2, youth learn what they need to know about themselves (self-knowledge) for career navigation, and how to find, evaluate, and apply this knowledge.
+In Section 2, youth learn what they need to know about themselves (self-awareness) for career navigation, and how to find, evaluate, and apply this knowledge.

 By the end of this section, youth participants will begin to:

-- Understand the importance of self-knowledge in relation to career navigation.
+- Recognize the importance of self-knowledge in relation to career navigation.

 - Identify what they need to know about themselves for ideal career navigation.

-- Discover and reflect on relevant self-knowledge for career navigation with an emphasis on looking at their past experiences and using assessments critically.
+- Compare and contrast relevant self-knowledge for career navigation with an emphasis on looking at their past experiences and using assessments critically.

-- Understand how past experiences shape career navigation.
+- Explain how past experiences shape career navigation.

 Because self-knowledge will change as youth mature, developing strategies on how to find and identify this information is just as (if not more) important as the actual information itself.
 You can help youth to develop these skills by encouraging them to reflect on how they found this information and how they can identify changes in their self-knowledge in the future.